gracesze/grace-chan/README.md

 ### EXPERIENCE
 <!-- Add your details -->
 ##### NATIONAL ENVIRONMENT AGENCY
-EXECUTIVE SCIENTIFIC OFFICER<br>
+RADIATION PROTECTION AND NUCLEAR SCIENCE DEPARTMENT EXECUTIVE SCIENTIFIC OFFICER<br>
 October-2018 to April-2021: 2 years 7 Months

-ROLE: Regulator
-UNIT: RADIATION PROTECTION AND NUCLEAR SCIENCE DEPARTMENT
+Working on various analytics based cases that facilitates clients for next-generation AI strategy.
+Involved in asset building while applying scientific algorithms on a huge amount of text, time-series data, images and other forms of unstructured data.

+##### GREEN CAPSULE
+ADMINISTRATIVE ASSOCIATE<br>
+May-2018 to September-2018: 5 Months (Contract)

 Working on various analytics based cases that facilitates clients for next-generation AI strategy.
 Involved in asset building while applying scientific algorithms on a huge amount of text, time-series data, images and other forms of unstructured data.